superfaceai/docs/docs/guides/publishing.md

 `<profile-id>` corresponds to the profile ID including the scope (e.g. `communication/send-sms`), it can be a published profile. `<provider-name>` is a provider name as specified either in the local `.provider.json` file or already published provider.

 Use the `--dryRun` option to preview the publishing.
-This is also useful for checking for possible errors and issues in the profile, map or provider (e.g. syntax errors or incompatibility between the map and the profile).
+This is also useful for checking for possible errors and issues in the profile, map, or provider (e.g. syntax errors or incompatibility between the map and the profile).
 For example:

 ```shell
 superface publish profile --profileId my-profile --provider google-apis --dryRun